Sajantoor/Piggy-Bank/README.md

-# Expense Tracker
+# Piggy Bank

-An Expense Tracking application written in React Native.
+A full stack expense tracking application created with React Native.

+- Currently, a work in progress.